4 Common Complaints About 2005 Toyota 4Runners And How To Solve Them

 If you need to replace this part, you can find it here.
 Remember to replace it with a thread sealant to prevent any leaks.

-When installing a coolant temperature sensor, you’ll want make sure your coolant isn’t dirty or corroded.
+When installing a coolant temperature sensor, you’ll want to make sure your coolant isn’t dirty or corroded.
 If so, you’ll need to replace all the coolant instead of only what you removed.
 It’s also important to clean the electrical connector before connecting to the new sensor.

-Although your 2005 4Runner is a high quality vehicle, maintenance and repair issues will arise.
+Although your 2005 4Runner is a high-quality vehicle, maintenance and repair issues will arise.
 Olathe Toyota Parts Center has a large inventory of parts and knowledgeable staff to assist you.